jeetprksh/batch-file-download/README.md

 Batch File Download is a utility that allows the files to be downloaded from the internet from another Java program.

+There are two ways to use the utility:

+## 1. Programmatically

 Sample Java program to demonstrate download of the two files:

 ```java